Healthy Homes Assessment Te Marua

 Rental Property Home Assessments Te Marua

-Rental property areas affected with the Healthy Homes Standards in Te Marua include each:
+The areas of rental property that are affected with Healthy Homes Standards.
+Healthy Homes Standard in Te Marua include each:

 • Dining Room